nullenc0de/gofuzz/README.md

 1. Ensure you have Python 3.6+ installed on your system.
 2. Install the jsluice command-line tool.
 (Refer to the jsluice documentation for installation instructions)
-3. Clone this repository or download the `process_jsluice_recursive.py` script.
+3. Download the `gofuzz.py` script.
 4. Make the script executable:

    ```